Senior Samantha Martin is one stroke back of the top 15 at the Rose City Collegiate

 Along the way, the Broncos have won team titles, individual titles, several student-athletes have earned recognition both on and off the course and records have fallen.

-This past season, the Broncos won the Cowgirl Classic (April 8-10, 2013) by 19 strokes, their first outright team title in nearly 13 years and the largest margin of victory since winning the Big Sky Championships by 24 strokes, Oct.
+The Broncos captured a pair of tournament titles in 2013-14, earning a victory at the Winthrop Intercollegiate (Nov.
+2-3, 2013) and a share of team medalist honors at the Fresno State Lexus Classic (March 17-18, 2014).
+During the 2012-13 season, the Broncos won the Cowgirl Classic (April 8-10) by 19 strokes, their first outright team title in nearly 13 years and the largest margin of victory since winning the Big Sky Championships by 24 strokes, Oct.
 10-12, 1993.

 The Broncos earned their first team title under Bird at the Bronco Fall Invitational, Oct.
 13-14, 2008.
-Bird's two victories as head coach are tied for the most in school history.
+Bird's five victories as head coach are the most in school history.

-In the classroom, 15 Broncos have garnered conference all-academic honors and six have been named Women's Golf Coaches Association All-America Scholars.
+In the classroom, 18 Broncos have garnered conference all-academic honors and 10 have been named Women's Golf Coaches Association All-America Scholars.